| Didja Know... Hugh Hefner put together the first issue of Playboy Magazine while moonlighting from his job with "Children's

 Food that is cut into strips is said to be "Frenched."

-Since French fries are strips of potato that have been
+Since French fries are strips of potato that

 fried, they became known as French fried potatoes, or